 - Speed pause - define the minimal speed

 - Use the compass when available

-- Use gps direction or calculate the values
+- Use gps direction or calculate the values or calculate it

 - show a position history - for orientation on screen

 - Write a NMEA log file